You’ve heard of digital marketing consulting.

 - Decide what services you want, then research those services.
 This could mean launching a blog, publishing a series of white papers, enhancing your social media reach and so much more.

 - Gather some companies from the results and research/compare their services.
 Make sure they’re in your budget and up to your standards.
 It’s better to get it right the first time.
+While the cheapest option isn’t always the best, it’s still really important to stay within your budget for this task.

 - Hop on a call.
 Give their customer service a test run, and figure out if your values align.
 A video chat might be even more effective, depending on your preferences.
+Take time on your call to feel this person out.
+Do they feel like someone you could trust with your business?
+Do you get the feeling that they are trustworthy and knowledgeable about your industry?
+Hiring a digital marketing consultant is a big decision.
+It’s important that you feel connected to this person, their business, and their proposed strategy.

 Web marketing consultants have a complicated job, to say the least.